-This project will help students learn how to draw one of his famous “Lighthouse Hill” paintings.
+This Edward Hopper art project for kids will help students learn how to draw one of his famous “Lighthouse Hill” paintings.
 The house and tower have been simplified, but by eliminating leaving out details like trees, rocks, and clouds, a similar Hopper-like lonely feeling can still be conveyed.

 How to Draw like Hopper